SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Baselines and Tuning Details

 \subsection{Fairness controls and implementation parity}

-To avoid confounds: \begin{enumerate}[leftmargin=5mm,itemsep=1mm,topsep=1mm] \item \textbf{Same backbones \& preprocessing.} Identical training augmentation, normalizers, and quantization settings across all methods. \item \textbf{Single-pass baselines on Small-MCU.} We exclude MCD/DEEP on Small-MCU due to multi-pass cost; other baselines are strictly single-pass. \item \textbf{Calibration parity.} Temperature scaling is applied to all softmax-based baselines for ID calibration.
-Energy uses its own $T_{\text{eng}}$; Evidential uses its native probabilities. \item \textbf{Tapped layers parity.} Mahalanobis uses the \emph{same} tapped layers $\mathcal{S}$ as SNAP-UQ; if memory is tight, both methods use the penultimate tap only. \item \textbf{Integer kernels.} All inference runs use the same int8 CMSIS-NN backends; any float16/LUT steps (log, exp, LSE) are shared implementations. \end{enumerate}
+To avoid confounds, all methods use identical backbones, preprocessing, augmentation, and quantization settings.
+Under strict Small-MCU constraints we restrict comparisons to single-pass methods and exclude multi-pass baselines such as MCD and ensembles due to their linear scaling in latency and energy.
+Temperature scaling is applied uniformly to softmax-based baselines for ID calibration, while energy and evidential methods use their own calibrated parameters.
+Mahalanobis uses the same tap set $\mathcal{S}$ as SNAP-UQ, and when memory is tight both methods are evaluated with the same reduced tap configuration (typically the penultimate tap only).
+All inference runs use the same int8 CMSIS-NN backends, and any float16 or LUT-based components (log, exp, LSE) reuse the same shared implementations.